madingess/parallelSVM/README.md

 	source activate p27parallelsvm

- Use the Makefile to put the adult dataset data in the hdfs:
+ Use the Makefile to put the adult dataset data in the hdfs: (this may not be necessary)

 	make putFullData